collinalexbell/algorithms/readme.md

 ### Answer

-On average, n/2 items needed to be checked in linear search.
-This is because each item has a 1/n chance of the item.
-By the first n/2th item, there will be a 50% chance the item will have been found and the probability distribution is symetrical about the n/2 mark.
+On average, n/2 items need to be checked in linear search.
+This is because each item has a 1/n chance of being the needle item.
+By the consideration of the n/2th item, there will be a 50% chance that the needle item will have already been found.
+The probability distribution is symetrical about the n/2 mark.
 Therefore, n/2 items will be checked on average.

 Worst case senario, the item is not in the array and therefore n items will have to be considered to know that is the case.